-NDT (Nondestructive Testing) is a highly valuable technique that can save both money and time in material evaluation with high accuracy and it doesn’t damage or require the component to be dismantled for testing.
+NDT testing (Nondestructive Testing) also known as nondestructive inspection is a highly valuable technique that can save both money and time in material evaluation with high accuracy and it doesn’t damage or require the component to be dismantled for testing.
 NDT plays a crucial role in assuring safety and RELIABILITY.

 Frequently used methods